Call for Posters is NOW OPEN

 - A hopeful story

-All poster abstracts must be submitted using the conference submission site by the abstract deadline: July 14th, 2020.
-Space for research posters is limited, and while we will make every effort to accommodate all interested groups, we advise you to submit your poster well before the deadline.
+All Words of Wisdom presentations must be submitted using the conference submission site by July 21st, 2020.
+Space is limited, and while we will make every effort to accommodate all interested groups, we advise you to submit your presentation well before the deadline.

-Please submit a 2 minute video using a video camera or high quality phone camera, 1 poster photo or 1 cover image, and a 200 word abstract that will be included in the electronic conference program and posted on the conference website.
+Please submit a STILL PHOTO of your “wisdom” offering OR a short VIDEO CLIP (2-minute maximum) using a video camera or high quality phone camera.
+Be sure to include a photo or pdf that will serve as your cover image, and a summary (200 words max) that will be included in the electronic conference program and posted on the conference website.

 There is a maximum of one poster per presenting author but several authors may participate in a presentation.
 The presenting author of a poster must be registered for the conference and be available at the poster session to which their poster is assigned.
 Any poster presenter may submit to various other conference presentations in addition to submitting a poster for review.